apache/incubator-liminal/docs/source/getting_started_with_liminal.md

 # Getting Started with Apache Liminal

-Liminal is a MachineLearning orchestration platform, or in other words: Liminal enables data scientists and data engineers to define their entire ML system and flow using configuration.
+Liminal is a data systems orchestration platform.
+Liminal enables data scientists and data engineers to define their data systems and flow using configuration.
 From feature engineering to production monitoring - and the framework takes care of the infra behind the scenes and seamlessly integrates with the infrastructure behind the scenes.